 Camps are open to kids from age 8 to 16, and there is a camp for every level from beginner through advanced.
 Languages and topics include Scratch, Minecraft Modding, Mobile Apps, Python, Javascript, and Unity.
 Power Up is in its 7th year of offering summer camps and delivers a proven formula for learning and fun.

-Camp:ASPIRE from UBTECH Education offers virtual STEM summer programs focused on robotics and coding for ages 8+ interested in these subjects.
+UBTECH Education offers virtual STEM summer programs and curriculums focused on robotics and coding for ages 8+ interested in these subjects.
 They offer beginner level courses for kids who don’t have any previous coding experience as well as intermediate level for those who do.

 They also offers some of the top robotics classes for children with their own robotic kits.
 Kids are taught by professional instructors and get real hands-on work with UKIT robotic kits, which they use to build and code robots.
 Discounts are also available when kids sign up for multiple sessions, and every campers gets to keep their UKITs after camp ends for additional exploration.

 Kids receive a summer education in coding that is hard to find in schools.
-If you want your child to receive a top-notch education while also having fun, enroll them in UBTECH Education’s Camp:ASPIRE.
+If you want your child to receive a top-notch education while also having fun, find a school with UBTECH Education’s curriculum.
 The program also teaches concepts like artificial intelligence.